trueheart78/trueheart78.com/books.md

 #### Currently Reading

 - Working with TCP Sockets
-  - Currently in chapter 11 on Non-Blocking IO
+  - Currently in chapter 13 on Nagle's Algorithm
 - Programming Elixir 1.2
   - Currently in chapter 10